 To get started with this, build an email list or grow your current list.
 Below are a few strategies you can use:

-- Content offers (see #23 for more information): Generate gated content for visitors that requires them to provide an email address to receive.
-Include CTAs (calls to action) for your content offers on your website.
+- Content offers: Publish content that requires visitors to share their email address to access it.
+Include CTAs for content offers on your website.

 - Social media: Promoting your email newsletter on social media, whether through a post or contest/giveaway, is a great way to convert your current followers into subscribers.

 The more brand recognition you have, the more traffic you will drive to your website.
-One way to achieve brand recognition is to be active and engaged in your community.
+One way to achieve brand recognition is to be active and engaged within the market.
 You can implement an engagement strategy today by participating in Facebook group discussions in your industry, answering questions on public forum websites, and interacting with your followers on social media.

 One of my favorite brands on social media is Taco Bell.
-Taco Bell engages with users on social media to delight their customers every day.
-See a couple examples from Twitter below.
+Taco Bell delights its customers on social media just about every day.
+See a couple of examples from the company’s Twitter below.

 Just remember to be helpful and human.
-No one likes spammy links when they're asking a quick question online.
+No one likes spammy links or self-serving rhetoric when they're asking a quick question online.